-Vario- and altimeter is a must if you do free-flying, but even with paramotor it’s nice to have one.
-These devices are not cheap so I decided to build one following this tutorial.
-I’ve seen people doing contraptions like this, for my device I have following requirements:
+Vario- and altimeter is a must if you do free-flying, even when paramotoring it’s nice to have one.
+These devices are not cheap so I decided to build one by following this tutorial.
+I’ve seen people doing contraptions like this, my device has to meet the following requirements:

-- device should be quite ruggedized to withstand vibration, dirt, oil
+- device should be ruggedized to withstand vibration, dirt, oil

 - attachment to reserve front container should be done by velcro